ML-Systems-and-Toolchains-Fall-22/course-project-option-1-Chen-zzzzzz/README.md

 b) The meaning of maxIter is the maximum number of iterations to perform before giving up.
 As we expected, the more we run the loop, the more parameters get closer to the optimum.
 However, more iterations also mean higher computational costs, especially for large datasets.
 In this way, a proper maxIter that can balance the performance of the model and the computational cost is needed.
 In this case, we get the maxIter when the accuracy converges, i.e. the accuracy will not increase or increase slightly as we increase the maxIter.

 ## Tensorflow
 In Tensorflow, we chose Neural Networks and Linear Regression to train the model.
+Neural Network is the most universal method for regression.
 ### What parameters and how we tune them?
 1. During the training process of the Neural Network, the number of layers and the number of neurons in each layer are finetuned to reach a better performance.
 a) Among all the hyperparameters of NN, the number of layers greatly enhances the model's capability of prediction.
 However, there is also a greater chance for a deep neural network with more layers to underfit without enough data.
 Generally, 3-5 layers are enough for regular-size datasets.